jasonvan/prexel/planning.md

 ## Next Actions

+* Research are people are using UML in the agile process?
+Where does PREXEL fit in to this?
+* Add some more screenshots to the README
 * Reverse PREXEL
+    * CTRL-Z to reverse pretty-print
     * Need to properly test the initial version of the code
     * Need handle if the string isn't found.
 Need to display something to the user
     * Need to get .history saving in the top level of the plugin directory